OmarMiniesy/Notes/AWS Cloud/CloudTrail.md

 -   parameters for the actions
 -   responses returned

-> Have up to 5 cloud trails per region
-> stores for up to 90 days
+> Have up to 5 cloud trails per region and stores for up to 90 days.

-> Logs can be stored in [[Simple Storage Service (S3)]] buckets or delivered to CloudWatch
+Logs can be stored in [[Simple Storage Service (S3)]] buckets or delivered to CloudWatch.

-___

-### Important

->Remember, that the first trail does not attract billing charges.
-However, you incur charges for the [[Simple Storage Service (S3)]] bucket that will store your logs.
-You can create additional trails on a charge-basis.

 ___